linuxwacom/libwacom/README.md

 This functionality is currently used by e.g. GNOME to map built-in tablets to the correct screen.

-# Debugging libwacom with uinput devices
-libwacom by default will not recognise uinput devices.
-To debug and test, a physical device must be connected.

-Custom udev rules are provided to help debug uinput device.
-Run `generate-udev-rules --with-uinput-rules` to generate these rules and apply them locally.
-Devices will then be tagged as required and can be debugged.

-## Some limitations:
-* For these rules to work, the device must be listed in the database
-* libwacom will check UINPUT_* properties on the uinput device, if they do not get applied, the device will not be visible

-**DO NOT USE THESE UINPUT RULES unless you are debugging with uinput devices.**
-Remove the rules once debugging is done.

 # Adding tablet descriptions to libwacom
 A common indicator that a device is not supported by libwacom is that it works normally in a GNOME session, but the device is not correctly mapped to the screen.